Published on: 04/14/2022

 Born in Sacramento, California, in August of 1985, Alexander Hannold is the son of Charles Honnold and Dierdre Wolownick.
 Honnold started climbing in climbing gyms at just five years old.
 By the age of 10, he was climbing weekly.
 Honnold states that he was never a great climber as a small child, but his skills are due to consistent and extensive practice.

 Alex Honnold began competing in youth climbing competitions nationally and internationally throughout his teen years.
-He graduated from Mira Loma High School in 2003 and attended the University of California, Berkley.
+He graduated from Mira Loma High School in 2003 and attended the University of California, Berkeley.
 There he studied civil engineering.
 In 2003, his grandfather passed away during his first year of college, and his parents divorced.
 Honnold spent most of his time outdoors, bouldering, rather than attending classes to cope with the hardship.

 At 19, Honnold dropped out of college to pursue climbing.
 He lived out of his mother’s old minivan during this time and traveled to various climbing destinations around California.
 When the van became unusable, Honnold used his bicycle for transportation and a tent for shelter.
 In 2007, Alex purchased a Ford Ecoline E150 van and began climbing full-time.